ZosBHAI/tech_notes/technical_notes/Azure_Fabric.md

 10. **Applied at the Database Level**
    - If a user tries to read data via the **OneLake path**, **RLS will not be enforced**.
    - To prevent bypassing RLS, **grant only `READDATA` access** to the user.
+   - There is a risk of information leakage if an attacker writes a query with a specially crafted `WHERE` clause and, for example, a divide-by-zero error, to force an exception if the `WHERE` condition is true.
+This is known as a _side-channel attack_.

 ## Steps to Implement RLS
 11. **Input** → The **USERNAME** of the user.